patnr/HistoryMatching/README.md

 ## Developer guide

-For development, you probably want to install `requirements-dev.txt`.

 Personally I prefer to develop mostly in the format of standard python script, which is why each notebook corresponds to a `.py` file synced via [jupytext](https://jupytext.readthedocs.io/en/latest/).

-If you use vim I suggest folding (rather than wrapping) the comment blocks (corresponding to markdown cells) using
+If you use vim I suggest folding the comment blocks (which become markdown cells) using

 ```vim
 :setlocal foldmethod=expr foldexpr=getline(v:lnum)=~'^\#\ ' fdl=0